Having a base understanding of the speckled trout summer pattern is key if you want to have a shot at catching these fish.

 Salinity is measured in ppt, or parts per thousand, and speckled trout need salinity of 17ppt or higher to spawn.

-Where is saltier water?
+So, where is saltier water?

 Towards the outside of the estuary, closer to the Gulf of Mexico.